 - Cream butter and both sugars in a stand mixer on medium speed for four minutes.
 The mixture should look lighter and fluffier.

-- Add the egg and beat on medium until combined.
+- Add the egg and beat on medium speed until combined.
 Scrape the bowl with a spatula if necessary.

-- Add quick cooking oats, baking soda and kosher salt to the bowl.
+- Add quick cooking oats, baking soda, and kosher salt to the bowl.
 Beat on medium speed until thoroughly combined.

-- Bake for 11 minutes until the outsides are brown but the center looks a little underdone.
+- Bake for 11 minutes, until the outsides are brown but the center still looks underdone.
 The cookies will set up more as they cool.
-If the entire cookie looks done or golden brown when you pull them out they will be overcooked.
-Repeat until all the cookie dough is gone.
+If the entire cookie looks done or golden brown when you pull them out of the oven, they will be overbaked.

 - Let them cool on the sheet pan, then enjoy!